ultima51x/collab-exercise/README.md

 I decided to lint the code using ruby standard.

+Some features of Stimulus are used <https://stimulus.hotwired.dev/>.
+It is included with Rails by default.

+This uses <https://github.com/Shopify/draggable/tree/main/src/Sortable> for sortable functionality.

 ## Versions

 * This was implemented using Ruby 3.3.0 and Rails 7.1